 My firm can assist you in understanding the child support guidelines and litigate, enforce or modify child support orders.

-Child support is paid until a child reaches the age of 18 years.
-A court may require payment of child support past 18 years of age if the child is dependent because of mental or physical incapacity which began before reaching 18, or if the child is between 18 and 19, is still in high school, performing in good faith, and is reasonably expected to graduate before the age of 19.
+Child support is paid until a child reaches 18 years old.
+A court may require payment of child support past 18 years of age if the child is dependent because of mental or physical incapacity which began before reaching 18, or if the child is between 18 and 19, is still in high school, performing in good faith and is reasonably expected to graduate before the age of 19.

 If there is a substantial change of circumstances that occurs after the entry of a child support order, the child support may be modified.
-This is usually due to a change in the timeshare or the financial circumstances of one of the parties.
+This is usually due to a change in parenting time arrangements or the financial circumstances of one of the parties.
 To obtain a revision of the order, the new circumstances typically must result in a shift of at least 15 percent (but no less than $50) in the child support rate.
 So if you were fired from your job, have your child in your home for a greater amount of time or have experienced some other change that affects the child support formula, my firm can assist you with a modification of child support.

-Child support may be paid directly to the other parent or through the State of Florida Disbursement Unit.
-The State of Florida Disbursement Unit is a record keeping facility that keeps a record of the child support payments and charges a small fee for facilitating the payment.
-Payments may also be garnished from a parent’s wages.
-There used to be a stigma attached to garnishment, however, now that most daily transactions are handled digitally or online, it is a welcomed convenience.
+Child support may be paid directly to the other parent or through the State of Florida Disbursement Unit, a record keeping facility that keeps a record of the child support payments and charges a small fee for facilitating the payment.
+Payments may also be diverted directly from the paying parent’s wages.